Forgotten Realms: 2008–2014

 In 2013, Wizards of the Coast announced a year-long event called the Sundering which acted as a multimedia project to transition the Forgotten Realms to the next edition of the game.
-This release included a weekly D&D Encounters in-store play event, a free-to-play mobile game Arena of War (2013), and a collaborative novel series: The Companions (2013) by R. A. Salvatore, The Godborn (2013) by Paul S. Kemp, The Adversary (2013) by Erin Evans, The Reaver (2014) by Richard Lee Byers, The Sentinel (2014) by Troy Denning, and The Herald (2014) by Ed Greenwood.
+This release included a weekly D&D Encounters in-store play event, a free-to-play mobile game Arena of War (2013), a social networking app called the Sundering Adventurer's Chronicles, and a collaborative novel series: The Companions (2013) by R. A. Salvatore, The Godborn (2013) by Paul S. Kemp, The Adversary (2013) by Erin Evans, The Reaver (2014) by Richard Lee Byers, The Sentinel (2014) by Troy Denning, and The Herald (2014) by Ed Greenwood.
 Liz Schuh, Head of Publishing and Licensing for Dungeons & Dragons, said:The Sundering is the last of a series of ground-shaking events.
 It really affects the whole world of the Forgotten Realms in a major way.
 You may remember when the Spell Plagues began, the two worlds of the Forgotten Realms, Abeir and Toril, crashed together.
 That created both geographic changes (the map of the Forgotten Realms and Faerûn actually changed due to that collision), and also changed the way magic works.
 It changed the pantheon of the gods.
 The Sundering is all about those two worlds separating—coming apart—and the process of that separation is really the story that we're telling over the next year.
 At the end of this story arc, Abeir and Toril will be separate again, and many of the things that happened when they crashed together will go back to the way they were before.
 So magic will be much like it was before the Spell Plague.
 Markings that marked spell-plagued people and animals will fade and go away.
 It's really about moving the Forgotten Realms forward, but also about bringing it around to the most beloved and most fondly remembered Forgotten Realms.
 The result of The Second Sundering, in game terms, was the transition from 4th edition rules to 5th edition rules of Dungeons & Dragons, published in 2014.